Skip to main content

 The keys to preventing skin cancer are to be sun savvy and know how to keep your skin healthy.

 This is when the sun is most intense and produces the greatest chance of sunburn.
-If you must be outside during these hours, seek shade by using an umbrella, a tree or other type of shelter.
+If you must be outside during these hours, seek shade using an umbrella, tree or other shelter.
 Use protective clothing and sunscreen even when in the shade.
-View a "More Fun, Less Sun" infographic.
+Learn more with this "More Fun, Less Sun" infographic.

 • Use sunscreen when outdoors.

-A higher sun protection factor (SPF) number indicates increased protection.
+A higher sun protection factor, or SPF, number in sunscreen indicates increased protection.
 The American Academy of Dermatology recommends using at least SPF 30.
 Use sunscreen even on cloudy or cool days because damage from the sun's rays can still occur.
 Reapply every two hours.
 You also should reapply after swimming or when sweating.
-Check the sunscreen's expiration date — shelf life is typically three years, less if it has been stored in high temperatures.
+Check the sunscreen's expiration date.
+The shelf life typically is three years or less if it has been stored in high temperatures.

 • Wear sunglasses with UVA and UVB protection.

-Proper, protective sunglasses help prevent damage to the sensitive skin around your eyes, as well as cataracts.
+Proper, protective sunglasses help prevent damage to the sensitive skin around your eyes and block ultraviolet light from the sun that may cause cataracts.

 Rebecca Danhof, M.D., is a dermatologist in Onalaska, Wisconsin.